 Levels of Intelligence

-There are five levels of monster intelligence:
+There are three levels of monster intelligence:

 - Animal intelligence: Animals, some non-zombie undead

 - Human intelligence: Humanoids, some other powerful/magical monsters

 The following is a non-exhaustive list of effects of monster intelligence.